aianlinb/LibGGPK3/README.md

 - Projects in this repository may not be thread-safe.
 Be careful when processing a single ggpk file with more than one thread.
 - Each update does not necessarily guarantee forward compatibility.
-Please read the commit messages carefully and check whether your project is working properly before updating to a new version.
+Please read the commit messages carefully and check whether your project is working properly before upgrading to a new version.

 # LibGGPK3
 Handle the Content.ggpk